 Students who complete the graduate certificate have the option of pursuing the Master of Arts in Teaching in Foreign Language Education, which leads to the advanced “M” teaching license.
-Coursework focuses on globalization, graduate level foreign language, research methods, leadership and professional development.
+Coursework focuses on teacher leadership, advanced methodology, and research methods.
 Hours earned in the certificate program may be applied to the M.A.T.

-Students complete a variety of clinical experiences in diverse settings, so they are prepared to teach in rural, urban or suburban schools.
+- Students complete a variety of clinical experiences in diverse settings, so they are prepared to teach in rural, urban or suburban schools.
 During these experiences, students apply research and/or evidence-based practices gained in coursework, analyze PK-12 student learning, and develop the ability to impact learners in a positive way.
-All students complete clinical experiences in at least two significantly different settings.

-The Office of Field Experiences provides support services to our students for school-based clinical experiences and during yearlong internships and student teaching.
+- The Office of School and Community Partnerships provides support services to our students for school-based clinical experiences and during yearlong internships and student teaching.
 Field experiences – observing, interacting with, and teaching children and youth – are a critical part of all teacher education programs at UNC Charlotte.